AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/lc-basic-blocks.md

 ---
 title: Add basic building blocks to your Learning content
 description: Learn about the basic building blocks you can add to your Learning content in the Learning and Training content
 feature: Authoring
 role: User
+exl-id: 171b9df9-3782-4cfa-b450-7824e5fd390d
 ---
 # Add basic building blocks to your Learning content